RandyBaeza/Caso-1-Diseno-de-software/README.md

 CSS Framework
-- Why: Tailwind CSS enables rapid UI development with a utility-first approach and ensures design consistency.
+-  Tailwind CSS enables rapid UI development with a utility-first approach and ensures design consistency.
 - Alternatives considered: Styled-Components/Emotion: Rejected because they introduce runtime overhead and require context switching between CSS and JS.

 Component Library
-- Why: shadcn/ui provides a collection of copy-paste React components built with Tailwind, allowing rapid early-stage development while retaining full control over the source code and styling.
+-  shadcn/ui provides a collection of copy-paste React components built with Tailwind, allowing rapid early-stage development while retaining full control over the source code and styling.
 - Alternatives considered: MUI/Ant Design: Rejected due to their heavy bundle size and the significant effort required to customize their design to a unique brand.

 ## 8. Additional Tools

 ESLint + Prettier

-Why:

 - Keeps code style consistent.
 - Built-in support for TypeScript.